Research Experience for Undergraduates (REU)

 In addition to mentored research projects, students participate in a weekly seminar to educate them in the fundamentals of cellular engineering and provide professional development training opportunities.
 The ICE REU program provides undergraduates with a unique opportunity to network and collaborate with leaders in the field of cellular engineering.

-We are now accepting applications for the 2014 ICE REU program - Apply Now!
+Applications for the 2015 ICE REU program are due March 1st - Apply Now!
 If you have any questions about the program, please contact Professor Roberts for more information.